jimmysoccer/haiminCompany/README.md

 # haimin Company

-This project is used to build a portal website application for haimin company.
+This is the repository for haimin company website. \
+The website will be deployed on tencent cloud.

 ## Tech used
 1. React